 • There's also a child care reimbursement program for postdoctoral scholars.

 • San Francisco’s Preschool for All (PFA) program provides tuition credit for 4-year-old San Francisco residents, regardless of family income, at participating licensed preschool programs.

-- – TK enrollment is part of the K-12th grade enrollment system.
-In the San Francisco Unified School District (SFUSD), the main application season for the upcoming school year usually runs from mid/late October to early January.
-Applications must be submitted in person by the child's parent/legal guardian.
-For details on other application requirements, visit the SFUSD Application Process page.
+TK enrollment is part of the K-12th grade enrollment system.
+In the San Francisco Unified School District (SFUSD), the main application season for the upcoming school year usually runs from mid/late October to early February.
+Families currently have the option of submitting their application online.
+Visit Apply for SFUSD Schools to learn about the application process and requirements.

-- – Please contact the SFUSD Education Placement Center (firstname.lastname@example.org, 415-241-6085) for information on the TK application procedure for those who did not or could not apply during the main application season.
+Please contact the SFUSD Educational Placement Center (email@example.com, 415-241-6085) for information on the TK application procedure for those who did not or could not apply during the main application season.

-The following programs have income and other requirements; there are generally wait lists.
+• The following two programs have income and other requirements; there are generally wait pools.

 • If you live outside San Francisco and would like information on child care subsidies in your community, please contact your local child care resource and referral agency.